 2. Purpose – Is selling goods or services your site’s primary use?

-Many different CMS’s offer ecommerce capabilities for online stores via plugins or modules, while some are built primarily for ecommerce.
-During your research phase you must consider and be clear about how robust your ecommerce functionality needs to be.
+Many different CMS Solutions offer e-commerce capabilities for online stores via plugins or modules, while some are built primarily for e-commerce.
+During your research phase, you must consider and be clear about how robust your e-commerce functionality needs to be.
 You also have to think about its ease-of-use, accessibility, maintenance requirements, how many products and services you have, and what payment options to offer.

 3. Online Responsibility – Will you collect or store sensitive data?